mariomastrandrea/ezwh/DesignDocument.md

 - Model -> all the classes in *data* subpackage where are represented the data structures
 - View -> GUI (front-end)
 - Controller -> *EzWh* - the class exposing the APIs of the app back-end, that performs interaction on the data objects and manages user inputs from the *View*.

+Note that GUI is not part of the *EzWh* package, but it is **a separate project**, so that can be developed independently of the *EzWh* package out of the *EzWh* repository.

 # Low level design
 In the following diagram, the classes of the high level design are exploded in the low level design.